Computational category-theoretic rewriting: Design and implementation of generic categorical rewriting

 While this compositional approach to building open systems can be an illuminating way to organize information about a complex system, there can also be computational benefits.
 When searching for a match in a large \C-set, the search space grows as $O(n^k)$ where $k$ is the size of the pattern $L$ and $n$ is the size of $G$.
 However, after decomposing $G$ into a composite of substructures and restricting matches to homomorphisms into a specific substructure, the search space is limited by $O(m^k)$ where $m<n$ is the size of the substructure.
 Not only does this accelerate the computation, but it can be semantically meaningful to restrict matches to those which do not cross borders.

-\subsubsection{Distributed graph rewriting}
+\subsection{Distributed graph rewriting}

 Distributed graphs offer an alternative formalism that allows one to decompose a large graph into smaller ones while maintaining consistency at the boundaries, and thus it is another strategy for parallelizing computations over graphs.
 The content of a distributed graph can be succinctly expressed in the language of category theory as a diagram in {\bf Grph}.
 Because Catlab has sophisticated infrastructure in place for manipulating categories of diagrams, it merely takes specializing the codomain of the Diagram datatype to {\bf Grph} to represent distributed graphs and their morphisms.
 Note that we can easily generalize to distributed semi-simplicial sets or other \C-sets (Figure \ref{fig:dist}).
-A future plan will be to implement algorithms for colimits of diagrams as specified in \cite{peschke2020diagrams}, which would lead to a rewriting tool for distributed graphs.
+Colimits in the category of diagrams (in a cocomplete category) are defined in terms of left Kan extensions \cite{peschke2020diagrams}, and with our implementation \cite{modexplore} it is possible to develop a rewriting tool for distributed graphs.